 1900s Gingham Wash Dress – As A Summer Dress

-My 1900s gingham wash dress can also be worn as summer dress.
 ‘If we go on the river or to tennis in the sunshine, the woman is not well dressed who wears a ten-guinea tailor-made cloth, however light, but she who is clad in a cotton which has probably cost a few odd shillings’ (Every Woman’s Encyclopaedia, 1910-2).

-Cotton dresses were also worn for seaside and boating with straw boater hats: 1898 drawing of a lady wearing a yachting dress and boater hat.
+Edwardian cotton summer dresses were often worn with straw boater hats.
+Here’s a 1898 drawing of a lady wearing a yachting dress and boater hat.
+I trimmed my Edwardian-style boater hat with a strip of the same fabric as the dress.

 2 thoughts on “1900s Gingham Wash Dress – As A Summer Dress